 In 2002 that law changed and the foreign residents in Italy in possession of a professional license in the country of origin were given a chance.
 Needless to say, I jumped at the opportunity!
 Churches, Popes, monuments, geography, legislation… I studied for couple of years and in 2004 I finally became a proud licensed guide of Rome and the Vatican City State.
 Those coins in 1985 sure paid off!

 I have since organized private tours for my own clients and worked as event / tour coordinator and local guide for Tauck, the USA based tour operator specialized in luxury land tours and cruises all over the globe.
 Tauck was founded close to 100 years ago and has been proclaimed #1 Tour Operator in the world several times by Travel and Leisure Magazine.
 I am proud to be one of their travel partners in Italy.

 With a desire to expand my knowledge and get more insight into different aspects of the art world, I applied for the Arts Management Master’s Degree at the American University of Rome, completed in 2019.
-This year I have used the abundance of lockdown-free-time to complete my TEFL (Teaching English as a Foreign Language) certificate with a moto “it all makes a soup”, which is a literal translation of the Italian proverb “tutto fa brodo”!
+This year I have used the abundance of lockdown-free-time to complete my TEFL (Teaching English as a Foreign Language) certificate with a motto “it all makes a soup”, which is a literal translation of the Italian proverb “tutto fa brodo”!
 In these strange times when we have been forced to stop and reinvent ourselves, I continued believing that every bit of knowledge is an important piece of the puzzle and we never know which one will lead us towards an accomplishment.
 Sometimes it may just prove to be an inspiration for the next step, and I am curious to see where these new opportunities will take me!